Facebook Invests Additional $100 Million to Support News Industry During Coronavirus

-Social media giant Facebook is investing $100 million, in addition to its previous spend of $300 million, to support the news industry during the coronavirus pandemic.
+Social media giant Facebook is investing $100 million to support local news organizations during the coronavirus pandemic, in addition to its previous commitment to spend $300 million over a three-year period.

 Around $25 million of the new package will be emergency grant funding for local news via the Facebook Journalism Project.
 A further $75 million is additional marketing spend “to move money over to news organizations around the world,” Campbell Brown, VP of global news partnerships, said in a statement.